1ForeverHD/ZonePlus/docs/api/zone.md

 This method is particularly useful for zones where you want to guarantee the player/item is not in two zones at once.
 For example, when working with ambient/music/lighting zones which perfectly border each other.

+!!info For a more visual explanation of Groups, see the corresponding section of the [YouTube Video](https://youtu.be/GC5o942IunE?t=704).

 ----
 #### unbindFromGroup